-In sechs thematisch abgegrenzten Modulen deckt das Curriculum des MANNHEIM & TONGJI Executive alle wichtigen Managementbereiche ab - und das immer praxisnah, führungsorientiert und aus einer internationalen, deutsch-chinesischen Perspektive.
+In sechs thematisch abgegrenzten Modulen deckt das Curriculum des MANNHEIM & TONGJI Executive MBA alle wichtigen Managementbereiche ab - und das immer praxisnah, führungsorientiert und aus einer internationalen, deutsch-chinesischen Perspektive.
 Dabei nimmt Teamarbeit eine wichtige Rolle ein: Viele Inhalte erarbeiten sich die Teilnehmerinnen und Teilnehmer in bewusst sehr heterogen zusammengestellten Kleingruppen.

 Wichtiger Bestandteil sind außerdem Soft-Skill-Kurse, die Teil jedes Moduls sind und unterschiedliche Führungsbereiche beleuchten.
 Regelmäßige Vorträge von hochrangigen Experten geben Einblicke in aktuelle Herausforderungen der Unternehmenspraxis.